PC-CALCULATOR

 ' It also demonstrates the use of two nested loops.

-' When the inner loop is completed an intermediate value
+' When the inner loop is completed, an intermediate

-' of pi is calculated and after that the outer loop starts
+' value of pi is calculated and after that, the outer

-' progress as the screen is automatically refreshed
+' follow the progress, as the screen is automatically

 f=360 z=0 T=1000 V=#+3 @=£(#+1) :rd.n.pi